JonatanLima/models/README.md

 # models

-Practice DTOS, Mappers and repository pattern with TypeScript.
+Practice DTOS, Mappers, and Repository Pattern with TypeScript